Green Beret · 30 Years Experience

 Delayed symptoms may include persistent or worsening headaches, difficulty concentrating or remembering, mood changes (irritability, anxiety, depression), sleep disturbances, sensitivity to light and noise, balance problems, and personality changes noticed by family members.

 Medical professionals use the Glasgow Coma Scale (GCS) to assess TBI severity immediately after injury.
-However, even patients with high initial GCS scores can develop serious complications.
-This is why we recommend a comprehensive neurological evaluation within 24 hours of any truck accident, regardless of how you feel at the scene.
+But even patients with high initial GCS scores can develop serious complications.
+This is why we recommend a full neurological evaluation within 24 hours of any truck accident, regardless of how you feel at the scene.

 Long-Term Effects of Traumatic Brain Injury